ravilbellubbi/InnovateFPGA-AP044/README.md

 II.
 Hardware Block diagram: The DE10 Nano SoC board is the main focus in this project.
 The DE10 Nano provided with RFS Daughter Card which has inbuilt Wifi, Bluetooth, Sensors such as Temperature, Humidity, Accelerometer, etc. We have made use of this inbuilt sensors for Temperature, Humidity measurements as they are correlated to the fire occurrence.
 RFS Daughter Card is connected to DE10 Nano Board using JTAG Cable through GPIO 0 pin of the DE10 Nano Board.
 We have also used IR Flame Sensor which is used to measure the presence/absence of flame in the IR range.
 IR Flame sensors are connected to DE10 Nano board using ADC pins where we have connected as shown in fig.b)
 These sensor values are continuously processed and sent to Azure's cloud services IoT Hub where it undergoes various computations and send an Alert message in the form or HTTP or SMS services to the respective organisation or person if any thresholds are crossed.
+We have used Loom solar panel to power the Smart Kit (shown in fig.c).
+Throughout the day, the Kit will be powered directly from the Solar panel via Voltage controller.
+We will charge batteries also simultaneously so that we can use them as a source during Night time.

 Results